joekirincic/performance-optimization-for-plumber-apis/long-running-jobs/README.md

 # Long-Running Jobs with Plumber APIs

 This directory demonstrates different patterns for handling long-running tasks in Plumber APIs.
-It includes implementations of a naive async pattern, polling pattern, and webhook pattern using a machine learning model training example.
+It includes implementations of a naive async pattern, polling pattern, and webhook pattern.

 ## Overview